NCAR/DART/models/clm/tutorial/README.rst

 the model update.
 For CLM-DART assimilations the ensemble spread is generated through a boundary condition: the atmospheric forcing as described in Step 5.
-However, because the number of ensemble members is limited and boundary condition uncertainty is only one source model uncertainty, the true ensemble spread is undersampled.
+However, because the number of ensemble members is limited and boundary condition uncertainty is only one source of model uncertainty, the true ensemble spread is undersampled.
 To help compensate for this we employ **inflation** during the assimilation which changes the spread of the ensemble without changing the ensemble mean.
 The **inflation** algorithm computes the ensemble mean and standard deviation for each variable in